milesp20/intel_nuc_led/contrib/nuc_wmi/README.md

-# nuc_wmi Python userland for Intel NUC LED kernel module
+# nuc_wmi Python userland for Intel NUC WMI kernel module

 ## Compatibility

 This `nuc_wmi` userland was written from the merger of available Intel NUC WMI guides for the NUC 7, 8, and 10 (included in the [contrib/reference/](../reference) folder).

-It has been tested on NUC 6, NUC 7 and 10, but theoretically should work for all NUCS from 6 through 10.
+It has been tested on NUC 6, 7, 10, and 12 but theoretically should work for all NUCS from 6 through 12.

 Although we followed the specification documents, we have found that compatibility varies by a number of factors: